Reliable Cellular Automata with Self-Organization: Amplifiers

-The formula for $\eps_{k+1}$ is natural in view of Lemma ~\ref{l.sim-damage}.
-The definition of $\eps'_{k+1}$ takes into account the limited ability to simulate a coin-toss with the help of other coin-tosses. $\eps''_{k}$ is used for the error-correction property: it is essentially the probability that there is any $k$-level damage at all during the work period of a colony of $k$-cells.
-The requirements below defining an amplifier frame can be compared to the corresponding conditions for Theorem ~\ref{t.simp-sim}.
+The interpretation of the parameters \glo{eq:greek@$\eps_{k},\eps'_{k},\eps''_{k}$} \( \eps_{k},\eps'_{k},\eps''_{k} \) has been seen before.
+In the definition of robust media in Section~\ref{sec:rob}, \( \eps_{k} \) bounds probability of occurrence of damage, and \( 1/2+\eps'_{k} \) bound the probability of an outcome of the random coin.
+The bound \( \eps''_{k} \) has been seen in connection with trickle-down in Definition~\ref{def:amp-trickle}.
+Here are the recursive definitions:

-An object $\Frame$ given by the above ingredients is a \df{broadcast amplifier frame} if the conditions listed below hold. \begin{description}
+The formula for $\eps_{k+1}$ is natural in view of Lemma~\ref{lem:sim-damage}, which introduces the constant $c_{\Dam}$.
+The definition of $\eps'_{k+1}$ takes into account the limited ability to simulate a coin-toss with the help of other coin-tosses.
+The parameter $\eps''_{k}$ bounds the probability that there is any $k$-level damage at all during the work period of a colony of $k$-cells.